How Many Animals Are Killed for Food Every Day?

 - Pigs.
 PETA estimates that 121 million pigs are killed for food in the U.S. every year.
 Around the world, more than 4 million pigs are killed for food every day.
 Piglets are separated from their mothers as young as 10 days old.
 Mother pigs, called sows, give birth without rest of space to turn their bodies around for up to four years before they’re slaughtered.
 Piglets are moved to pens where they grow to about 100 pounds.
 Farmers then move the piglets, called feeder pigs, to corn farming states like Illinois and Indiana, where pigs reach market weight (about 300 pounds).
 In the back of crowded trucks on the way to slaughter, up to 1 million pigs die every year.

 - Rabbits.
 Over 3 million rabbits are killed for food every day.
 For most Americans, rabbits are not food.
 They fall under the sympathetic animals category with house pets and furry companions.
 But in places like China, Italy, and France, rabbits are still farmed for food.

 - Geese.
 Almost 2 million geese are killed for food around the world every day.
 Ducks and geese are also raised in large numbers for their feathers, and they happen to suffer one of the cruelest animal farming practices.
 Ducks and geese are force-fed and killed for their livers, which are enlarged from the excessive amounts of carbohydrates forced down their throats.
 So-called foie gras ducks and geese have a mortality rate 20 times higher than ducks and geese raised for meat and feathers.

 - Turkeys.
-Americans consume an average of 71 turkeys in their lifetime.
-That compares to 31 pigs, 10 cows, and more than 2,000 chickens.
-About 736,000 turkeys are killed every day for food in the U.S. every day.
+About 736,000 turkeys are killed for food in the U.S. every day.
 Around the world, the daily total of turkeys killed for food is closer to 2 million.
 Because of heightened demand for meat, turkeys are getting bigger (57% between 1965-2000) and more sedentary, as a result.
 At that size, factory-farmed turkeys physically cannot run or fly like they would in the wild, despite their driving urge to do so.